Multilinear analysis of quaternion arrays: theory and computation: Numerical simulations

 Three main conclusions can be drawn.
-First, the curves corresponding to the two algorithms overlap perfectly meaning that both algorithms provided the same average estimation of the factor matrices.
+First, as expected, the curves corresponding to the two algorithms overlap perfectly.
 Second, the errors decrease linearly with the noise power.
 This behavior is similar to the standard CPD algorithms used for real or complex tensors.
 Third, the error values are small enough to consider that Q-CPD decomposition can actually be computed, which validates the possibility of using this new tensor model in practical applications.
-We also computed for each algorithm the average running time, the average running time for one iteration and the average number of iterations.
-In the considered scenarios, the average running time for C-ALS was about $0.078 s$ while the average running time of Q-ALS was about $0.134s$.
-This difference is mainly explained by the average running time per iteration: about $0.0016s$ and $0.0027s$ for C-ALS and Q-ALS respectively, while the average numbers of iteration was similar for both algorithms (around 50 iteration.)
-This could be due to the QTFM toolbox functions not being as optimized as the original \textsc{Matlab} functions.
+In order to illustrate the practical interest of C-ALS, we also computed for each algorithm the average running time, running time per iteration and number of iterations.
+The average running times for C-ALS and Q-ALS were about $0.078s$ and $0.134s$ respectively.
+As both algorithms compute the same updates at each iteration (and therefore reach the same number of iterations), this difference is entirely explained by the average running time per iteration: about $0.0016s$ and $0.0027s$ for C-ALS and Q-ALS respectively and by the QTFM toolbox functions, which are not as optimized as native \textsc{Matlab} functions.
 These observations hold for all the considered SNR.
-Eventually, the same experiments were run for $F=10$ leading to similar conclusions (plots not shown).
+Eventually the same experiments were run for $F=10$, leading to similar conclusions (plots not shown).